maxwolf621/DesignPattern/Iterator and Composite.md

     }
 }
 ```
-Now here comes to the problem.
+- here comes to the problem.
-the Waitress need to have two different loop to iterate over the two different kinds of menus.
+    > The Waitress need to have two different loop to iterate over the two different kinds of menus.
-also if we added a third menu, we'd have yet another loop to iterate.
+    > Also if we added a third menu, we'd have yet another loop to iterate.
-This definitely gives us (the Waitress) hard to maintain and extend
+    > **This definitely gives us (the Waitress) hard to maintain and extend (Against Design Pattern Rule)**

 To solve such problem we can use `iterator pattern`
 > Iterator